Research using MoodPrism

 Want to participate?

 You may need to download a mobile app and use it for a month.
 This will involve completing about an hour’s worth of surveys at the start (which you can do in several chunks if you want), and then answering short questions (2 mins) when prompted by the app daily.
-The app will also collect information about mobile phone usage, including music use patterns and social networking activities.

 All information collected is de-identified and completely confidential.